Water quality in Canadian rivers

 How is this indicator calculated

-Note: For the Regional water quality in Canadian rivers indicator, water quality was assessed at 177 sites across Canada using the Canadian Council of Ministers of the Environment's water quality index.
-Compared to the national indicator, the Regional water quality in Canadian rivers indicator uses 14 additional monitoring sites and includes more sites in the northern portions of the Mackenzie River.
+Note: The Regional water quality in Canadian rivers indicator was assessed at 179 sites across Canada using the Canadian Council of Ministers of the Environment's water quality index and including 14 additional monitoring sites in the northern portions of the Mackenzie River.

 Source: Data assembled by Environment and Climate Change Canada from federal, provincial, territorial and joint water quality monitoring programs.